 Pocket operators auto power off after 5 minutes of inactivity.
 All patterns and settings will be saved leaving only the LCD lit.
 This state draws very little power so there is no need to remove batteries.
 If there is a cable connected in the line in, the unit will auto power off after 60 minutes of inactivity.
 Press any key to wake the unit after sleep.

 To show battery status, press sound + bpm.
 Batteries can last up to two months.
-Removing the batteries will not erase sounds, though it is possible to do a factory reset by holding pattern + write while inserting batteries.
+Removing the batteries will not erase sounds if the device has had time to write to memory on power down after being unattended for five minutes.
+It is possible to do a factory reset by holding pattern + write while inserting batteries.

 Set alarm clock by pressing sound + pattern then turning knob A for hours and knob B for minutes.
 Disable by turning knob A all the way down to the left (the LED will show OFF).
 Press a pattern key (1-16) to use a pattern for the alarm.
 Pressing anything other than a pattern key will default to the built-in alarm.
 To stop the alarm, press any key.

 Select a sound by holding the sound key and pressing any key from 1-16.
 While holding the sound key, a red LED will show over keys that have sounds.
 The LED will flash over the currently selected sound.
 Press any key from 1-16 to play.
 Or, hold the sound key and press the currently selected sound key to scroll through note/drum slices.
 If nothing is heard, you might be in Step Write (Edit) mode.
 Press the write key once to switch to Performance (PrF) mode.
 Keys 1-8 are designated melodic voices and keys 9-16 are for drum voices.